 How do you build a data story?

-To have a strong data program, you have to first have: a target (your hiring goals), segments (how you want to slice the data), frequency (how often you want or need to measure), historical trends, correlations (how things relate to one another), and time metrics (time to hire / time to start).
-Here are four steps to creating your talent acquisition data program.
+You need a target (your hiring objectives), segments (how you want to slice the data), frequency (how frequently you want or need to measure), historical trends, correlations (how things relate to one another), and time metrics (time to hire / time to start) before you can have a strong data program.
+The four phases listed below will help you create your talent acquisition data program.